Become a FROG

 FROG duties and expectations include, but are not limited to, the following:

-FROGS must attend both of their assigned shifts; a morning shift and an afternoon shift
+FROGS must attend all of their assigned shifts.

 Student FROGS with on-campus living arrangements can move into their rooms early, FREE of charge!
-Failure to attend one or both of the assigned volunteer shifts will cause early arrival fees to be assessed to the student's account.
+Failure to attend all assigned volunteer shifts will cause early arrival fees to be assessed to the student's account.

-- All FROGs will work a total of 3 shifts over 3 days.
-Each FROG will be assigned to work a mixture of morning shift (8:30am-12:30pm) and afternoon (12:00pm-4:00pm) shifts.
+- Each FROG will be assigned to work a mixture of morning shifts (8:30am-12:30pm) and afternoon (12:00pm-4:00pm) shifts.
 The attempt will be made to have both shifts in the same residence hall.
-Shift locations and times will be communicated to FROGS in the summer letter.
+Shift locations and times will be communicated to FROGS in an email over the summer.

-At this time, applications are no longer being accepted in order to accommodate for proper placement and t-shirt sizes for volunteers.
-If you have questions in regards to the FROG program, please contact Lauren Missik at firstname.lastname@example.org
+If you have questions in regards to the FROG program, please contact Taylor Dwyer at Taylor.Dwyer@utoledo.edu.